 Skip to main content

-However, it’s important to recognise that not all the information you read is reliable or accurate.
+However, it’s important to recognise that not all information you read is reliable or accurate.
 Even when a post comes from a family member or friend, the information may not apply to your situation.

 Navigating health information on social media